Below are supports and services in place at WGMS to support students with specialized programs.

 - Stimulating and challenging methods of study using differentiated instruction.

-WGMS GATE students choose their own electives in 7th and 8th grades.
-They may apply for advanced High School Equivalent math courses such as Algebra I or Geometry.
+WGMS students choose their own electives in 7th and 8th grades.
+Students may apply for advanced High School Equivalent math courses such as Algebra I or Geometry.
 In addition, we offer High School equivalency Spanish and French.
 If any student moves beyond the offered advanced courses, he / she is able to participate in high school courses taught next door at Willow Glen High School.
-GATE students also engage in stimulating after-school activities and lessons such as challenging science, literature, and robotics projects.
-For those gifted in Math, we offer membership into our Math Club.
-Our Math Club has successfully competed and placed in county level competitions for the last several years.

 To learn more about the district Gifted and Talented Program (GATE), click here: GATE Program